All-Hands-AI/OpenHands/docs/modules/usage/troubleshooting/windows.md

 ### Failed to create opendevin user

-If you encounter the following error during setup: `Exception: Failed to create opendevin user in sandbox: b'useradd: UID 0 is not unique\n'`
+If you encounter the following error during setup: `Exception: Failed to create opendevin user in sandbox: b'useradd: UID 0 is not unique\n'`.
 You can resolve it by running:
 `    export SANDBOX_USER_ID=1000
    `